Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than the standard range. Glucose is your body's main energy source.

 Our Housecall e-newsletter will keep you up-to-date on the latest health information.

 Please, try again in a couple of minutes

 Hypoglycemia occurs when your blood sugar (glucose) level falls too low for bodily functions to continue.
 There are several reasons why this can happen.
 The most common reason for low blood sugar is a side effect of medications used to treat diabetes.

 Blood sugar regulation

-If you haven't eaten for several hours and your blood sugar level drops, another hormone from your pancreas called glucagon signals your liver to break down the stored glycogen and release glucose back into your bloodstream.
-This keeps your blood sugar level within a normal range until you eat again.
+When you haven't eaten for several hours and your blood sugar level drops, you will stop producing insulin.
+Another hormone from your pancreas called glucagon signals your liver to break down the stored glycogen and release glucose into your bloodstream.
+This keeps your blood sugar within a standard range until you eat again.

 Possible causes, with diabetes

-If you have diabetes, the effects of insulin on your body are drastically diminished, either because your pancreas doesn't produce enough of it (type 1 diabetes) or because your cells are less responsive to it (type 2 diabetes).
-As a result, glucose tends to build up in your bloodstream and may reach dangerously high levels.
-To correct this problem, you likely take insulin or other drugs designed to lower blood sugar levels.
+If you have diabetes, you might not make insulin (type 1 diabetes) or you might be less responsive to it (type 2 diabetes).
+As a result, glucose builds up in the bloodstream and can reach dangerously high levels.
+To correct this problem, you might take insulin or other medications to lower blood sugar levels.

 Possible causes, without diabetes

 Hypoglycemia in people without diabetes is much less common.
-Causes may include the following:
+Causes can include: